A former stock broker and partner at Montgomery Securities, Tom has served on the Stagebridge board in various capacities for over ten years.

 Ruksana Azhu Valappil, PhD

-I am a social entrepreneur and a former clinical research neuro-scientist.
-My commitment to empower underserved communities, especially women and kids, led me to found NEEV, a social enterprise working with women artisans in India.
-I am also very enthusiastic about the arts, having been an active participant of the performing arts into my 20s, although not beyond my school communities.
-I have also worked for a decade and a half in Parkinson’s disease research, and through that experience, I am well aware of the importance and the positive influence all forms of art have in helping us lead long, active and fulfilling lives.
-I believe Stagebridge, through its mission and programs, provides this much needed interaction between the arts, the individual and his/her community.
-I am thrilled to be part of the Stagebridge community and hope to be of service in all ways I can.
+Ruksana is a social entrepreneur and a former clinical research neuro-scientist.
+A commitment to empower underserved communities, especially women and kids, led her in 2013 to found NEEV, a social enterprise working with women artisans in India.
+She is also very enthusiastic about the arts, having been an active participant of the performing arts into her20s.
+She has also worked for over a decade in Parkinson’s disease research, and through that experience, Ruksana is well aware of the importance and the positive influence all forms of art have in helping people lead long, active and fulfilling lives.
+She believes that Stagebridge, through its mission and programs, provides this much needed interaction between the arts, the individual and his/her community, and she is thrilled to be part of the Stagebridge community and hope to be of service in all ways that she can assist.

 Stuart Kandell, Ph.D.